 MongoDB doesn’t have proper join, getting data from other systems to MongoDB will be difficult, and it also has no native support for SQL.
 MongoDB’s aggregation framework is not as easy to draft complex analytics logic as in SQL.

 The article provides steps to migrate data from MongoDB to BigQuery.
-It also talks about Hevo Data, which makes it easier for you to replicate data.
+It also talks about Hevo Data, making it easier to replicate data.
 Therefore, without any further ado, let’s start learning about this MongoDB to BigQuery ETL.
-You can also learn about MongoDB data replication in this article.

 Method 1: Using Hevo Data to Set up MongoDB to BigQuery